shktimaan/portal/README.md

 3. Import the database sas given in the .sql format (portal.sql) to phpmyadmin.

-4.Change the Data Source/Server from 'localhost' to your server name Simlarly for User ID/US_NAME, Password/PASS_W.
+4.Change the Data Source/Server from 'localhost' to your server name.Simlarly for User ID/US_NAME, Password/PASS_W.

 5. Run server and open file1.html .